|

 arriving in the U.K. from Thailand, Grand

-Master Sken initially concentrated
+Master Sken initially focused on

-on training top level Muaythai fighters.
+training top level Muaythai fighters.

 He trained World Champions